University of Wisconsin–Milwaukee at Waukesha

-Two-year college in Waukesha, Wisconsin, U.S.
+Former two-year college in Waukesha, Wisconsin, U.S.

-The University of Wisconsin–Milwaukee at Waukesha is a two-year college located in Waukesha, in the U.S. state of Wisconsin.
-A branch campus of the University of Wisconsin-Milwaukee, it is part of the University of Wisconsin System.
-Like the other two-year UW campuses, UWM at Waukesha's land and buildings belong to a local government unit, in this case Waukesha County.
-As part of the local-state partnership, the University of Wisconsin provides faculty, staff, educational programs, technology, furnishings, libraries, and supplies.
-In 2018, the college became a regional campus of the University of Wisconsin-Milwaukee, after previously being a part of the University of Wisconsin Colleges.
-The campus will close at the end of the spring 2025 semester.
+The University of Wisconsin–Milwaukee at Waukesha was a two-year college located in Waukesha, in the U.S. state of Wisconsin.
+A branch campus of the University of Wisconsin–Milwaukee, it was part of the University of Wisconsin System.
+Like the other two-year UW campuses, UWM at Waukesha's land and buildings belonged to a local government unit, in this case Waukesha County.
+As part of the local-state partnership, the University of Wisconsin provided faculty, staff, educational programs, technology, furnishings, libraries, and supplies.
+In 2018, the college became a regional campus of the University of Wisconsin–Milwaukee, after previously being a part of the University of Wisconsin Colleges.
+The campus closed at the end of the spring 2025 semester.

 History

 Waukesha County purchased the 86 acre campus from William J. and Blanche Hughes, in March 1965.
 The first buildings on the campus were erected in 1966 on an 86-acre site near the geographic center of Waukesha County.
 The first classes met in fall 1966 at Mt.
 St. Paul Seminary because the new buildings were not ready for occupancy.
 In December 1966 the campus opened in its current location, beginning with Northview Hall, the Library, the Field House, and the Commons.
 Southview Hall opened in February 1969, and both the Administration Building and an extension to Northview Hall, were added in 1978.
 An 18,000 sqft addition to the Library was added in 1979.
 The Fine Arts Center, with its 337-seat Lunt-Fontanne Theatre, came in 1987.
 In 1992, a computer center, and a new entryway to Northview Hall added 5000 sqft to buildings on the campus.

 In celebration of the campus's 30th anniversary, the Student Commons was completely remodeled and Westview Hall was added.
 Dedicated on September 8, 1996, the $5.7 million project added 20000 sqft to the Commons and renovated an existing 29000 sqft.
 Along with expanded space for the student lounge, student activities, student services and study center offices, a dining area and re-located bookstore were added.

 In 2001, a new gym floor was installed in the Field House, and the building was remodeled and expanded to include three classrooms and a fitness center, adding 9885 sqft.